grooviter/underdog/docs/guide/docs/blog/posts/2024/12/linear_regression_notes.md

     Regularization really shines when there is a high dimensionality, meaning there’re multiple features.
 So in these examples it won’t make a huge impact with the scores.

-**Normalization**

-Data normalization is the **process of rescaling one or more features to a common scale**.
+**Data normalization** is the **process of rescaling one or more features to a common scale**.
 It’s normally used when features used to create the model have different scales.
 There are a few advantages of using normalization is such scenario:

 - It could improve the numerical stability of your model
 - It could speed up the training process